Rare deep freeze leaves more than 2 million Texas customers without power

-President Joe Biden declared an emergency on Monday, unlocking federal assistance to Texas, where temperatures on Monday ranged from minus 8 to 21 degrees Fahrenheit (minus 22 to minus 6 Celsius).
+President Joe Biden declared an emergency on Monday, unlocking federal assistance to Texas, where temperatures on Monday ranged from 21 to minus 8 degrees Fahrenheit (minus 6 to minus 22 Celsius).

+Houston’s George Bush Intercontinental Airport said in a statement that its airfield would remain closed until 1 p.m.
+CST (1900 GMT) while the city’s Hobby Airport will cease operations until at least Tuesday due to the inclement weather.

 Apart from Texas, much of the United States from the Pacific Northwest through the Great Plains and into the mid-Atlantic states was in the grip of bone-chilling weather over the three-day Presidents Day holiday weekend.